Base64 Encoder/Decoder

 Q: Can I download decoded images?

 A: Yes!
-When you decode Base64 that contains image data, the tool automatically detects it, shows a preview, and provides a download button to save the image file with the correct extension and MIME type.
+When decoding Base64 that contains image data, the tool shows a preview and provides a download button to save the image file.

 Q: Does Base64 increase file size?